le0nAg/le0nAg.github.io/_posts/2025-05-31-binary-search-and-sqli.md

 ### Scripting a solution

-We can observe a thing: searching a single character (for example the first one) we can find it in O(log M) using a binary search since it is like searching it in an alphabet and an *alphabet is by definition an ordered set*, for this reason we introduce a second payload that uses '>' instead of '=', in this way we can say if the char at index $pos is equal, higher or lower.
+We can observe a thing: searching a single character (for example the first one) we can find it in $$O(\log{} M)$$ using a binary search since it is like searching it in an alphabet and an *alphabet is by definition an ordered set*, for this reason we introduce a second payload that uses '>' instead of '=', in this way we can say if the char at index $pos is equal, higher or lower.

 ```text
 Cookie: TrackingId=y6tn63qZPONEGZjW' AND SUBSTRING((SELECT Password FROM Users WHERE Username = 'administrator'), $pos, 1) > '$char